Nadia Bukhari

 Nadia Bukhari is a British pharmacist of Pakistani origin living in London, United Kingdom.
 In 2018, she was awarded the status of Fellow of the Royal Pharmaceutical Society (RPS) making her the youngest female fellow under the Royal Pharmaceutical Society of Great Britain; an honor bestowed to those who have achieved excellence and distinction in their pharmacy career.
 In addition, she is the first Muslim female and British Pakistani to be a board member of the National Association of Boards of Pharmacy for England, UK.

-Since 2003, she has been serving in academia at University College London (UCL).
-She wrote and published many articles on the pharmacy and leadership field at Pharmaceutical Press and BMC Series.
+Since 2003, she has worked at University College London (UCL).
+She has published in the fields of pharmacy and leadership.
 In Pakistan, she received the honor to launch the National Alliance for Women in Pharmacy (NAWP) under the Pakistan Pharmacists Association (PPA).

 She is the global lead at the International Pharmaceutical Federation (FIP) to promote gender equity in the pharmaceutical industry.
 Also, she has been serving as a trustee and an ambassador for the Pakistan Alliance for Girls Education (PAGE); a charity program supported by the Government of Pakistan.
 She is also an executive committee member at Indus Health Network UK.

 In 2021, she launched Equity Pakistan, and is the UK director of the initiative; a gender equity hub for the pharmaceutical workforce in Pakistan; a collaborated initiative taken by Hamdard University Islamabad Campus and University College London (UCL).

 She was the chief pharmacist at doctHERs; a telemedicine company in Pakistan enabling home-based healthcare females to work in the pharmaceutical industry and connect with low-income patients across Pakistan.

 Following her departure from doctHERs, Nadia has co-founded ‘Siha Health & Wellness’ and is the Chief Operating Officer.
 Siha provides one-stop health and wellness solutions for the corporate sector in Pakistan.

 Personal life

-She is a British Pakistani born in a Muslim family living in London, United Kingdom.
-She is raised in London and studied pharmacy from her early age.
-She has roots in Karachi, while she is well connected with the renowned Faqir family living in Lahore through her marriage with Faqir Syed Murtaza Bukhari.
+She is a British Pakistani born into a Muslim family and currently residing in London, United Kingdom.
+Raised in London, she pursued a career in pharmacy from an early age.
+With ancestral roots in Karachi, she frequently visits her homeland.

+She recently got divorced and remarried to Adnan Mustafa Siddiqui.